 March 24, 2016

-A reader commented on my last post, The Spirit of Tango: "A ten-minute tanda is a radical response to the dehumanizing reality of modern day-to-day living.
+“A ten-minute tanda is a radical response to the dehumanizing reality of modern life.
 It is an opportunity for two humans to embrace each other in the promotion of humanity.
-Don’t let the precious opportunity slip away because your partner isn’t a good enough dancer, tall enough, young enough, old enough, attractive enough, or friendly enough.
-Every embrace has a story—dance with it."
+Don’t let that precious moment slip away because your partner isn’t a good enough dancer, tall enough, young enough, old enough, attractive enough, or friendly enough.
+Every embrace has a story—dance with it.”

 March 15, 2016